Irvine 11 controversy: The protest

-Every student that yelled a statement walked to a side area and was handcuffed and, without further incident, detained in a nearby room by campus police until after Oren had finished his speech.
+Video of the event does not show students being handcuffed in the auditorium.

 Threats by Oren's supporters were directed at them, according to the students.
 As police escorted the last student out, the students' supporters walked out, cheering and chanting as they were met by jeering from others in the audience.

-The moderator of the event, Mark Petracca said that the protestors were embarrassing and at one point yelled "Shame on you".
+The moderator of the event, Mark Petracca, said he had never experienced this kind of behavior in more than twenty years of teaching and that the protestors were embarrassing.
+At one point he yelled "Shame on you".
 Oren left the stage after the fourth disruption and UCI Chancellor Michael Drake intervened and lambasted the students for their disruptive behavior.
 Oren was persuaded to return to the stage 15 minutes later and, though he was disrupted six more times, finished his speech.
 He did, however, cancel the planned 30-minute question and answer session.

 Earlier in the day, the MSU had issued a press release both strongly condemning Oren's invitation to speech at campus and labeling him a war criminal:

 Shortly after the protest, the students were charged with section 403 of the UCIPD's penal code - disrupting a public event on university property - and UCI initiated a disciplinary process against the students from their university.
 A Facebook group with over 3,000 members was setup which called for all charges against them to be dropped.
 Jewish groups called for UCI to crack down on the protestors.

 Erwin Chemerinsky, dean of the UCI School of Law, asserted that their protest was a form of civil disobedience, not First Amendment-protected free speech and argued that they should be punished by the university, but not so severely as to ruin their educational careers.

 An MSU spokesperson said that the union wasn't officially involved in the protest, and that the students were "acting on their individual accord", but leaked emails later showed that the union had helped organize the protest.